unitcellhub/unitcellengine/README.md

 # UnitcellEngine

+> [!WARNING]
+> This is alpha software that is in active development and is likely to experience breaking changes.

 *UnitcellEngine* is part of the *UnitcellHub* software ecosystem, providing functionality to generate and simulate lattice unitcell geometries.
 Written fully in Python, it brings together state-of-the-art technology like implicit geometry representation, meshless finite element analysis, and homogenization theory, to provide an automated yet robust pipeline.